swcarpentry/r-novice-gapminder/episodes/05-data-structures-part2.md

 ~~~
 {: .r}

+## Appending data frame

-The key to remember when adding data to a data.frame is that *columns are
+The key to remember when adding data to a data frame is that *columns are
-vectors or factors, and rows are lists.* We can also glue two dataframes
+vectors or factors, and rows are lists.* We can also glue two data frames
 together with `rbind`: